cwru-sdle/FAIRLinked/resources/CLI_Examples.md

 ```

-You can compare your generated files with the examples in the /ex folder
+You can compare your generated files with the examples in the resources folder